IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 In addition participants can use the latest parallel data for each of the language pairs from [WMT](https://www.statmt.org/wmt21/) for their model training.
 Submission information should state what type and amount of data are used for model training.
-Given the amount of data and for a fair assessment, submission is divided into two training data regimes:
+Depending on the used data, submissions are divided into two training data regimes:

 **Constrained task**
-* Allowed to use only the textual MuST-C v2 data.
+* Use only the textual MuST-C v2 data.

 **Unconstrained task**
-* Allowed to use the textual MuST-C v2 data
+* Might use the textual MuST-C v2 data
-* Allowed to use WMT data
-* Allowed to use pre-trained translation models
+* WMT data and pre-trained translation models

 #### Test Sets